While it’s one of the less divisive topics in cycling, finding the right pedals for you can make a big difference to your riding.

 First off: clipless pedals clip your feet to the pedals

-First off, let’s clear up the difference between clipless pedals and flats.
+To start, let’s clear up what the difference is between clipless pedals and flats.

 Despite the ‘clipless’ name, you do actually clip your shoes into clipless pedals, locking them to your feet.